jonase/eastwood/README.next.md

 reported by the `:unused-ret-vals-in-try` linter.
 You can exclude this linter, but keep `:unused-ret-vals`, or vice versa, if one or the other linter gives too many false warnings for your code.

+Implementation note: Eastwood does not automatically determine whether a function is pure, conditionally pure, a HOF, etc.  All of these properties were determined by manual inspection and recorded in a map of data about Clojure core functions.
+It would be possible to enhance Eastwood so that developers can add to this map, so their own functions will cause similar warnings, but right now any function not in this map will never cause one of these warnings.

+### `:unused-fn-args` - Unused arguments of functions, macros, methods

+Writing a function that does not use some of its arguments is not necessarily a mistake.
+In particular, it is common for multimethods defined with `defmulti` to have a dispatch function that only uses some of its arguments.

+However, Eastwood warns about such unused function arguments, to signal to a developer that there might be a problem.

+Eastwood will not issue an `:unused-fn-args` warning for any argument whose name begins with an underscore character, such as `_` or `_coll`.
+It is a common convention in Clojure to use `_` as a name for something that will not be used, and this convention is recognized and extended by Eastwood.
+If you wish to enable the `:unused-fn-args` linter, but have several unused arguments that are acceptable to you, consider prepending an underscore to their names to silence the warnings.

 ### `:keyword-typos` - Keywords that may have typographical errors